pawan-sharma3110/amazon-clone/README.md

 # amazon-clone
-This is a basic clone of amazon home page .
+This is a basic clone of amazon home page.
+Create by Pawan Sharma.